 Member of staff arranging visit

 Name of visitor and company as applicable

 Date of visit

 Start and end time of visit

 Where will visitor be based?

 Classes involved

 Is it in the diary?

 Has Michelle been informed?

 Who will supervise the visitor (s)?

 Has the visitor been informed they need to bring ID with them?

+Has the visitor been informed that they must treat anything that they may see/hear whilst in the school building confidentially?

 Has the visitor been informed not to bring nuts with them?

-Is the visitor and the content of their

-speech/presentation suitable ie balanced and
+What is the reason for the visit?
+Is the visitor and the content of their speech/presentation suitable ie balanced and representative?

-representative?
-What is the subject matter?

-Has a satisfactory Google Search of the visitor

-been carried out?
+Has a satisfactory Google Search of the visitor been carried out?